niektuytel/niektuytel/README.md

 18 >> 21 =  See the magic of coding and started learning at home.

 First try everything out what is there on the market and understanding the basics.
-And after long research i do like AI the most.
+And after long research i do like AI(`ML`) the most.
 [`psychology` + `math` + `code`] = my dream :)

+(currently building the full `ML` tree, for scratch samples with good links to learn from)